 We follow strict procedures to ensure that everyone who works with our students is vetted, keeping our children as safe as possible.
 At least one senior member of staff is qualified in Safer Recruitment Procedures and oversees all recruitment processes.

 We expect all staff to have an up-to-date understanding of safeguarding children issues and be able to implement the child protection policy and procedure appropriately.
 Policies are in line with current guidance and procedures.
 A copy of the policy is available on our policies web page.
+Staff are expected to respond appropriately to:

 We have an obligation to obtain necessary information from parents/carers in advance of a child being admitted to school, including: